Design and Technology

 - Work within a flexible range of contexts and topics that can be adopted to suit individual interests and motivations.

-- Use ICT to realise, develop and enhance their work.
+- Use computing to realise, develop and enhance their work.

 - Work at their own pace and level, with appropriate staff support and intervention.